ditatompel/insights/content/tutorials/running-wakapi-a-self-hosted-wakatime-compatible-backend-for-coding-stats/index.md

 ```

-Then, reload and start the wakapi service:
+Then, reload and start the Wakapi service:

 ```shell
 sudo systemctl daemon-reload